 There are very few steps and very few ingredients to creating the perfect Pork Chili Verde.

 Start with a nice piece of boneless pork butt or pork shoulder.
 This is a very inexpensive piece of meat.
 Like most cheaper pieces of meat, it has some fat.
 This is great for chili verde.
-The fat from a pork shoulder is not overwhelming, and will melt into the stewed meat for a rice, tender texture.
+The fat from a pork shoulder is not overwhelming, and will melt into the stewed meat for a nice, tender texture.

 Before stewing any meat, it is important to brown it.
 Pork Chili Verde is no exception.